Earn SEUs for your CSP®

 Up to 15 SEUs

 may be earned by providing non-compensated, professional Scrum services.
 Scrum Alliance is looking for ways that you give back to the community.
-You will be asked to affirm that your volunteer work was not compensated and was not for your employer.
+You will be asked to affirm that you were not compensated for your volunteer work and that is was not for your employer.
 Please provide all information requested on the application form.

 Category E: Independent Learning